opensourcewebsite-org/opensourcewebsite-org/CONTRIBUTING.md

 ### Key branches

-- `master` is the latest, deployed version
+- `master` is the latest, deployed version.

 ## Contribute to the core code or bug fixes